marjaimate/katas/katas/5-traffic-lights.md

 ## Task

+To start, let's create a new OTP app using `mix new traffic --app traffic --sup`

 1. Write a generic manager for these light states
  - Use an Agent, or a GenServer, and implement a queue system for A and B lights
  - Implement the traffic lights sequence above